ShawnMurd/ShawnMurd.github.io/README.md

 ~Allow users to copy radiosonde data and have website plot a Skew-T (use Canvas for scatterplot)

 ~Make equations more accurate by accounting for the change in the latent heat of vaporization with temperature

+~Add support for moisture measures as vapor pressures